OWASP/www-chapter-new-delhi/index.md

 OWASP New Delhi Chapter meetings are posted on our MeetUp Page:

-Please visit <a href="https://www.meetup.com/owasp-new-delhi-chapter/">https://www.meetup.com/owasp-new-delhi-chapter/</a> OWASP New Delhi MeetUp site for London Chapter event information.
+Please visit <a href="https://www.meetup.com/owasp-new-delhi-chapter/">https://www.meetup.com/owasp-new-delhi-chapter/</a> OWASP New Delhi MeetUp site for New Delhi Chapter event information.

 {% include chapter_events.html group=page.meetup-group %}

 Video Recordings of Past Events
 --------------------------------
-You can watch the recordings of talks presented at OWASP New Delhi events on our YouTube channel: https://www.youtube.com/OWASPNewDelhiChapter
+You can watch the recordings of talks presented at OWASP New Delhi events on our YouTube channel: <a href="https://www.youtube.com/OWASPNewDelhiChapter">https://www.youtube.com/OWASPNewDelhiChapter

 Please [SUBSCRIBE](https://www.youtube.com/OWASPNewDelhiChapter?sub_confirmation=1) to our YouTube channel to get notified when new videos get published.